 (Part D prescription drug plan), administered by UnitedHealthcare, and if they choose, the HealthSelectSM Medicare Advantage Plan preferred provider organization (MA PPO)

-- Retirees enrolled in Medicare who live in the Houston area also have the option of KelseyCare Advantage, a Medicare Advantage HMO..
+- Retirees enrolled in Medicare who live in the Houston area have the option of KelseyCare Advantage Medicare HMO (MA HMO).

-- Medicare and non-Medicare retirees can participate in a regional HMO if they live in the HMO’s service area.
+- Medicare retirees can participate in a non-Medicare Advantage HMO if they live in the HMO’s service area.

 - whether the retiree was a full-time or part-time employee at the time of retirement,

-- whether the retiree had at least five year of employment at a State of Texas agency or institution on September 1, 2014, and
+- whether the retiree had at least five years of employment at a State of Texas agency or higher education institution on September 1, 2014 and

 - how many years the retiree worked for the State of Texas.